abdallah-zein/Digital-Tube-Decoder/README.md

 # Digital-Tube-Decoder
 a specific module that converts 8-bit signed binary inputs into Binary-Coded Decimal (BCD) format and displays the result on The FPGA's 4-digit 7-segment display (Digital Tube).

+# How it works
+if the selection is 0 then the ALU preforms an arithmetic operation, so it showes the signed decimal value on the 7-seg displays <br>
+if the selection is 0 then the ALU preforms a logical operation, so it showes the 4-bit binary value on the 7-seg displays <br>

 # How to use
 1- include all (.v) files to your project <br>
 2- instanitate "Top_module.v" to your ALU top module where:<br>